Pricing Time-to-Event Contingent Cash Flows: A Discrete-Time Survival Analysis Approach: Preliminaries

-If we define $C = Y + \varepsilon - (m + \Delta + 1)$, then it is clear the censoring time is a function of the truncation random variable $Y$.
-More precisely, $C$ equals the truncation time $Y$ plus a constant.
+If we define $C = Y + \varepsilon - (m + \Delta + 1)$, then it is clear the right-censoring time is a function of the left-truncation random variable $Y$.
+More precisely, $C$ equals the left-truncation time $Y$ plus a constant.
 As such, it is convenient to define